ShauryaManiTripathi/My-Codeverse/CppBookNotes/Chapter3.md

 - skip list
   1. skip list is a probabilistic data structure that allows fast search within an ordered sequence of elements
   2. skip list allows O(log n) search complexity as well as O(log n) insertion complexity within an ordered sequence of n elements
-  3. skip list is a data structure that allows fast search within an ordered sequence of elements
+  3. skip list is a data structure that allows fast search within an ordered sequence of elements.
+  4. a weirdly simple data structure that allows O(log n) search complexity as well as O(log n) insertion complexity within an ordered sequence of n elements.
+  5. with i'th node having 2i-1 pointers to next node in the list.

 ## Codes covered